velten-group/crispat/docs/source/guide_assignment.rst

 Independent
 -----------
 **UMI threshold (UMI_t):** The simplest approach is to not share any information across the gRNA-cell matrix and check for each value separately whether it is at least as high than a fixed threshold.
-To find a suitable thresholds, a list of thresholds can be passed as one argument of the function
+If a cell has at least as many counts for a gRNA as the user-defined threshold, it is assigned to this gRNA.
+To find a suitable threshold, a list of thresholds can be passed as one argument of the function and the function creates an assignment output file for each threshold in the specified output_dir.

 .. autofunction:: crispat.ga_umi